 Editor’s note: This post was originally published on 25 July 2017.

-In theory, group work is an effective way to develop 21st century skills such as collaboration and teamwork.
+In theory, group work is an effective way to develop skills such as collaboration and teamwork.
 But if you hear student opinions, the consensus is that group work – well, it sucks.
 Students rarely feel comfortable raising issues with their teacher, so diligent students are forced to make up for group members who aren’t contributing sufficiently.

 To discourage the ‘free-ride’ phenomenon, encourage genuine participation and open up conversations about how groups are working together, we developed a simple observation-based assessment.
 It provides some measure of individual input and helps to encourage accountability.